suhrudp/R_three_armed_trial_power_project/README.md

 Supporting documents include documentation for the `ThreeArmedTrials` package in R and useful guidelines for choosing margins.

 The dataset provided is a simulated dataset and does NOT contain real patient data.

+P.S.
+Please convert the .R file to a .Rmd file to run it directly as a R Markdown file.